yakazimir/kyler-website/content/post/infinity.md

 cannot be bijective.  □

 To be honest, this result still boggles my mind a bit.
-What this shows is that if we try to construct a bijective relationships between
+What this shows is that if we try to construct a bijective relationship between
 $\mathbb{N}$ and $\mathcal{P}(\mathbb{N})$, we will find a hole in the form of a missing set such as $S_{j}$ that is excluded in our mapping.
 As Boolos and Jeffrey remark, even if we